 In all of these communities, students will engage with a wide variety of campus community members and form lasting relationships with one another.
 The minimum commitment for participants will be a regularly scheduled 2 hour bi-weekly meeting for the first semester.
 While residents in the community will live together for the full academic year, the bulk of the facilitated programming will take place in the first semester, creating conditions for autonomy and self-regulated programming in the second semester.
 Participants in the living and learning communities will receive CEL-1 hours for their participation.

 Incoming students will be invited to indicate their interest in any of the living and learning communities on the housing preference form, which will be available on TheHub in June.
 The form asks students to indicate which, if any, communities to which they would like to apply.
-Applications for each community will be available on the new student to do list.
-All applications are due on July 1, 2016, and students will receive a confirmation of our receipt of their form after this date.
+Applications for each community will be available on the new student to-do list.
+All applications are due on July 1, 2018.
+Invitations to selected students will be sent to their Hampshire College email address in early to mid-July.
+We respectfully request all applicants maintain access to their Hampshire College email during this time.
 Questions about the communities or application process can be directed to LLC@hampshire.edu.

-The Body, Brain, and Culture Living and Learning Community (LLC) is cosponsored by the Program for Culture, Brain, and Development (CBD).
-This LLC will provide a group of 12 first-year students with the opportunity to live among peers who are passionate about exploring the relationships between the body, brain, and culture.
+The Bodies, Brains, and Culture Living and Learning Community (LLC) is co-sponsored by the Program for Culture, Brain, and Development (CBD).
+This LLC will provide a group of 11 first-year students with the opportunity to live among peers who are passionate about exploring the relationships between the body, brain, and culture.
 This community will promote a social environment for students to exchange ideas, spark discussion, share perspectives, reflect, and learn together.
 Through an interactive program of bi-weekly workshops and hands-on activities, students will explore the biological/chemical, neural/psychological, and cultural/societal factors that influence who we are and what we do.

 The Community Engagement for Social Change Living and Learning Community (LLC) is co-sponsored by Community Partnerships for Social Change (CPSC).
 This LLC will provide the opportunity to live among students who are passionate about putting social justice into action.
 It is a space to exchange ideas, collaborate, reflect, and learn together.
 Through an interactive program of workshops, field trips, dialogues, and local activism, students will develop skills and critical knowledge to become active and effective agents of change during their time at Hampshire and beyond.
 We will examine issues that arise in campus-community partnerships and how to best navigate these issues when working in communities that are not our own.
 Through workshops led by staff, faculty, students, and community leaders, CPSC aims to place the work in a larger context and provide tools for putting social justice into action.
 Most of these workshops will take place in the fall.
-Example sessions include: privilege/power and anti-oppression awareness, self care, organizing techniques, communication and facilitation skills, art for social change, mutual responsibility, and reciprocity.
-This community will be located in Merrill House, and will meet regularly in fall and spring semesters.
+Example sessions include: privilege/power and anti-oppression awareness, self care, organizing techniques, PRAXIS (the process of theory, action, and reflection), communication and facilitation skills, art for social change, mutual responsibility, and reciprocity.
+This community will meet regularly in fall and spring semesters.